 Sheltering in place provides refuge for students, staff, and the public inside the school building during an emergency.
 Shelters are in areas of the building that maximize the safety of inhabitants.

-Sheltering in place is used when evacuation would put people at risk (i.e., tornado, environmental hazard, blocked evacuation route).
+Sheltering in place is used when evacuation would put people at risk (i.e., tornadoes, environmental hazards, blocked evacuation routes).

 Shelter areas may change depending on the emergency.